7 Money Management Tips For Financial Security

 Paying off your debt can reduce your anxiety and free up funds that can be allocated toward your savings.
 36% of Americans have more credit card debt than emergency funds.

-Whether you have student loans, personal loans, or credit card balances, having a plan in place to pay it off helps.
+Whether you have student loans, personal loans, or credit card balances, having a plan in place to pay it off often helps reduce your debt-related stress tremendously.
+If you have accumulated a lot of debt over time, consider these debt relief options:

 - Debt Snowball: Focus on paying off your smallest debt balance first.
 Make minimum payments on all other debts.
 Once you pay it off, use the extra money to pay off the second smallest balance until you’ve paid off all your debts.

-- Debt Consolidation: If you have multiple loans and credit cards, combine them into a single debt consolidation loan at a low-interest rate.
+- Debt Consolidation: If you have multiple loans and credit cards, combine them into a single debt consolidation loan at a low interest rate.
 This will make repayment easier and allow you to save on interest charges.

 5. Create an Emergency Fund